 Assessing in Reading

-I do a lot of authentic assessment during reading mini-lessons and guided reading groups on the strategies and behaviors my students use or need work on.
-To assess the reading standards, I use reading exit slips.
+Speaking of assessments, I did a lot of authentic assessment during reading lessons and small groups on the skills, strategies and behaviors my students used or needed work on.

-I prefer to use reading exit slips (versus long, formal assessments) because:
+To assess the reading standards, I often preferred to use reading exit slips.
+I chose to use reading exit slips (versus long, formal assessments) because:

 If Your Reading Time is Limited…

-Note: These are suggestions based on a 45 minute reading block.
+Note: These are suggestions based on a 45-minute reading block.

 Shop This Post